OffprintStudios/Sailfish/README.md

 * `cargo install cargo-leptos`
 * `cargo install trunk`

 To install SurrealDB, head over to their website ([surrealdb.com](https://surrealdb.com/)) to get started.
 We also recommend installing Surrealist to visually manage your local database instance.
-Afterwards, run the following command to start your local SurrealDB development server in the project's `/temp` directory:
+Afterwards, run the following command in the root of the project's directory to start your local SurrealDB development server in the project's `/temp` directory:

 ```bash
 surreal start --log trace --user root --pass root file:./temp/sailfish.db